grrapport/MLB-Betting/README.md

 TestScraper.py - scraps odds off oddsportal, runs on whatever season you specify in the script. saves a json of GameOdds using jsonpickle, which you can rehydrate later

 ModelTester.py - simulates the outcome of your bets and games.
 Right now it just runs off the fivethirtyeight.com prediction model

+The other .py files in the project are classes that get called from these two files.